-Innovation Way Transect Zone Residential (Density) Non- Residential (Intensity) T-1 Natural Zone (NZ) N/A See FLU5.1.7.1 T-2 Rural Development Zone (RDZ) Planned yield 1 of 2 du per net developable acre- with a range of 1-4 du/acre See FLU5.1.7.1 T-3 Low-Medium Density Zone (LMDZ) Planned yield 1 of 3-4 du per net developable acre with a range of 1-10 du/acre See FLU5.1.7.1 T-4 Medium-Density Zone (MDZ) 1 Minimum 2 of 7 du per net developable acre with a range of 4-20 See FLU5.1.7.1 du/acre T-5 Transit Station Area Core 2 Minimum 2 of 10 du per net developable acre with range of 7-100 du/acre See FLU5.1.7.1 T-SD Special District Established through the CRP process Established through the CRP process
+T-2 Rural Development Zone (RDZ) Planned yield of 2 du per net developable acre- with a range of 1-4 du/acre See FLU5.1.7.1 T-3 Low-Medium Density Zone (LMDZ) Planned yield of 3-4 du per net developable acre with a range of 1-10 du/acre See FLU5.1.7.1 T-4 Medium-Density Zone (MDZ) Minimum of 7 du per net developable acre with a range of 4-20 du/acre See FLU5.1.7.1 T-5 Transit Station Area Core Minimum of 10 du per net developable acre with range of 7-100 du/acre See FLU5.1.7.1 T-SD Special District Established through the CRP process Established through the CRP process

-1The specific density will be determined by the IW-PD-RP.
+&lt;sup>1 The specific density will be determined by the IW-PD-RP.

 - FLU5.1.7.1 Maximum building heights, setbacks, floor area ratios, or any combination thereof may be used to regulate the intensity of the development of a mixed use and/or non-residential site within the transect zones defined for the Innovation Way Overlay.
 The standard(s) for building intensity shall be established as part of the IW-PD-RP and may vary by transect, district or site based on guidelines established in the Regulating Plan.
 (Added 01/16, Ord.
 2016-04) - OBJ FLU5.2 Innovation Way Future Land Use Map amendment (FLUM) and IW-Planned Development Regulating Plan (IW-PD-RP).
 The approval of development in the Innovation Way Overlay, shall require an IW Future Land Use Map designation and an approved IW-PD Regulating Plan, which determines the adopted boundaries and location of the transect zones.
 The proposed location of the transects shall be illustrated on the CRP during the Future Land Use Map amendment process and finalized in the approved IW-PD-RP.
 Nothing in this policy is intended to supersede the exceptions as outlined in FLU5.1.1 and OBJ FLU5.14 and the associated policies.
 (Added 01/16, Ord.
 2016-04) - FLU5.2.1 Innovation Way FLUM.
 A Future Land Use Map amendment for properties within the Innovation Way Overlay shall require the following: - A. Conceptual Regulating Plan (CRP): The CRP is a general and illustrative representation of the proposed development and location of transects, and it is precursory to the IW-PD-RP.
 The CRP is provided during the transmittal phase of the Future Land Use Map amendment application and review process, and will be refined throughout the review process.
 When a CRP is approved by the Board of County Commissioners, the net developable land area allocated for urban development by the CRP shall be counted against the amount of additional land identified by FLU1.2.4.
-The following items shall be depicted on the CRP or included with as an attachment: - General location of transect zones - 2.
-General location of existing and planned major roadways, trails or other transportation modes - 3.
-General location of any primary utility facilities and operations areas
+The following items shall be depicted on the CRP or included with as an attachment:

-2The term "minimum" refers to the minimum number of units for the net developable area of any given transect.
+&lt;sup>2The term "minimum" refers to the minimum number of units for the net developable area of any given transect.